Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 Airports

 - George Bush Intercontinental Airport (IAH): Houston's primary international airport, located 23 miles north of Downtown.
 Major hub for United Airlines, serving 170+ nonstop destinations worldwide.
-Connected to Downtown by METRO bus route 102.
+Connected to Downtown by METRO Route 500 Downtown Direct.

 - William P. Hobby Airport (HOU): Located 7 miles southeast of Downtown.
 Southwest Airlines' largest international hub since the 2015 terminal expansion.
 Primarily domestic routes with some international service to Latin America and the Caribbean.
 More convenient for travelers living inside or south of the Loop.